 - Scratch out the names of all medications on prescription bottles you're getting rid of

 Federal guidelines say do not flush drugs down the toilet.
-The only exception is if the drug's instructions specifically tell you to flush them down the toilet if any are left over (this applies to some narcotics such as fentanyl patches).
+The only exception is if the drug's instructions specifically tell you to flush them down the toilet if any are left over.
 Pharmacies, water districts, or solid and hazardous waste agencies may sponsor take back programs to which you can bring unused medications.
 Check locally with these agencies or with your pharmacy for more information.

 After getting rid of all the outdated pills you don't need anymore, you'll have plenty of space for those that you do.